What Is the Best EHR Software for Your Facility? (2026)

 3. Software as a Service (SaaS)

 SaaS is a cloud-based software system that is hosted and maintained by the vendor.
 This deployment model doesn’t require any on-site hardware investment and is accessible to any healthcare facility with internet.
-Typically available as a monthly or annual subscription, additional add-on packages offer scalable solutions — making them a good choice for both small and larger practices.
+Typically available as a monthly or annual subscription, additional add-on packages offer scalable solutions — making SaaS EHR options a good choice for both small and larger practices.

 Low (sometimes no) upfront costs Reduced staff burden and IT infrastructure requirement as it’s handled remotely by the host High interoperability with seamless interfacing between specialties and disciplines |

 EHR systems in healthcare — like those implemented by an SaaS system — are largely transitioning to cloud-based technology.
+This type of service delivery allows vendors to continually improve their products by integrating new features, like automated workflows and AI-driven functions.
+Because the vendor handles maintenance and upgrades, these may be the best EHR systems for small practices with limited IT staff.
 Click on each of these examples to learn more.

 Epic Garden Plot